dodo-it/entity-generator/README.md

 	$user->setColumn3(5);
 	$this->db->update('users', $user->_getModifications())->where('id = %i', 22);
 	// UPDATE users SET ´username´ = 'user1', column_2 = 5, column_3 = NULL WHERE id = 22

+You can also add your own methods to entities and change getter/setter functions, they won't be overriden when regenerated